The-Relational-Technology-Project/sunset-block-party-supplies/README.md

 # Community Supplies

 A neighborhood sharing library where neighbors can lend and borrow supplies, tools, party gear, and more.
-Built for the Outer Sunset neighborhood in San Francisco — and designed to be remixed for any community.
+Built for the Outer Sunset and Outer Richmond neighborhoods in San Francisco — and designed to be remixed for any community.

 ## Features